wgu-opensource/osmt/README.md

   - Assign your Okta user ID to your web application.
 7. OSMT does not require any scopes.

 For Okta, you will use the `oauth2-okta` profile for Spring Boot, which will include the properties from [application-oauth2-okta.properties](api/src/main/resources/config/application-oauth2-okta.properties).
 This properties file relies on secrets being provided via the environment.
-The commands in `osmt_dev.sh` automatically provide the appropriate environment files.
+The commands in `osmt_cli.sh` automatically provide the appropriate environment files.

 ### Environment Files for Quickstart and Development Stacks
 There are many ways to provide environment values to a Spring application.
 That said, you should never push secrets to GitHub, so you should never store secrets in source code.
 The OSMT project is configured to git ignore files named `osmt*.env`, and we recommend you follow this approach.
 The OSMT source code includes example environment files for the Quickstart and Development configurations (`osmt-quickstart.env.example` and `api/osmt-dev-stack.env.example`).
-Running `./osmt_dev.sh -i` will create env files for you, but you will need to replace the 'xxxxxx' values with your OAUTH2/OIDC values, following the guidance in the [OAuth2 and Okta Configuration](README.md#oauth2-and-okta-configuration) section.
+Running `./osmt_cli.sh -i` will create env files for you, but you will need to replace the 'xxxxxx' values with your OAUTH2/OIDC values, following the guidance in the [OAuth2 and Okta Configuration](README.md#oauth2-and-okta-configuration) section.

 #### Alternate approaches for Providing Environment Variables
 * Provide these OAuth2 values as program arguments when starting your Spring Boot app (`-Dokta.oauth2.clientId="123456qwerty"`).